cabooster/DeepCAD/README.md

   - **DeepCAD_Fiji_plugin** contains the executable .jar file that can be installed on Fiji.
   - **DeepCAD_java** is the java source code of our Fiji plugin based on [CSBDeep](https://csbdeep.bioimagecomputing.com).
   - **DeepCAD_tensorflow** is the [Tensorflow](https://www.tensorflow.org/) implementation of DeepCAD, which is used for training models compatible with the Fiji plugin.
-- **DeepCAD_Fiji** contains Matlab scripts to generate simulated calcium imaging data.
+- **simulation** contains Matlab scripts to generate simulated calcium imaging data.

 ## Python code